cosmos/sdk-tutorials/tutorial/buy-name.md

 If either `SubtractCoins` or `SendCoins` returns a non-nil error, the handler throws an error, reverting the state transition.
 Otherwise, using the getters and setters defined on the `Keeper` earlier, the handler sets the buyer to the new owner and set the new price to be the current bid.

 > _*NOTE*_: This handler uses functions from the `coinKeeper` to perform currency operations.
-If your application is performing currency operations you man want to take a look at the [godocs for this module](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#BaseKeeper) to see what functions it exposes.
+If your application is performing currency operations you may want to take a look at the [godocs for this module](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#BaseKeeper) to see what functions it exposes.

 ### Now that you have your `Msgs` and `Handlers` defined it's time to learn about making the data from these transactions [available for querying](./queriers.md)!